Discover the Benefits of Nursing Home Care

 What safety measures are in place at nursing homes?

 Nursing homes have secure entrances and surveillance systems.
 They also have emergency response plans and staff training.
-For safety, facilities have handrails, non-slip floors, and wheelchair access.
+Facilities have handrails, non-slip floors, and wheelchair access for safety.

 How can I determine if my loved one needs nursing home care?